crypto101/book/building-blocks.rst

 intended to provide some mathematical background, and requires a (very basic) understanding of the mathematics behind elliptic curve cryptography.
-If you are unfamiliar with elliptic curves, you can either skip this chapter, or first read the :ref:`mathematical background appendix <Elliptic curves>`.
+If you are unfamiliar with elliptic curves, you can either skip this chapter, or first read the :ref:`mathematical background appendix
+<elliptic-curves>`.

 One of the benefits of the elliptic curve Diffie-Hellman variant is that the required key size is much, much smaller than the variant based on